Valinor/slim-locust/README.md

 Currently, this image use the latest tag for locust, it is latest.
-Latest tag for locust when build was 2.4.1
+Latest tag for locust when build was 2.4.3
 Use branch to select specific Locust tag

+Image are push on dockerhub : https://hub.docker.com/repository/docker/damballa/locust